On unconditionally convergent series in topological rings: Unconditional convergence in topological groups

+A {\em group} in this paper means an Abelian topological group.
+We shall use the additive notation for denoting the group operations.
+For a group $G$ its identity element is denoted by $0_G$ (so, $x+0_G=x=0_G+x$ for every $x\in G$).

-A sequence $(x_n)$ on a topological group $G$ is {\em Cauchy} if for every neighborhood $U$ of the identity of $G$ there is natural $n$ such that $x_i-x_j\in U$, for each $i,j\ge n$.
-A topological group $G$ is {\it sequentially complete}, if each Cauchy sequence on $G$ converges.
+Let $I$ be a countable infinite set and $(x_i)_{i\in I }$ be a sequence of elements of a group $G$.
+The sequence $(x_i)_{i\in I}$ \begin{itemize} \item \emph{converges} to an element $x\in G$ if for any neighborhood $U$ of the identity of $G$ there exists a finite set $F\subset I$ such that $x_i\in x+U$ for any $i\in I\setminus F$; \item is \emph{Cauchy} if for any neighborhood $U$ of the identity of $G$ there exists a finite set $F\subset I$ such that $x_i-x_j\in U$ for any $i,j\in I\setminus F$. \end {itemize} It is easy to show that any convergent sequence is Cauchy.
+A group $G$ is {\it sequentially complete} if any Cauchy sequence in $G$ converges.